tinganho/balanced-storage/README.md

     }
 }
 ```
-We can statically confirm that this method subtracts 0 or 1 element from our store(even though it is encapsulated in a for-loop and an if statement block):
+We can statically confirm that this method subtracts 0 or 1 element from our store with the following expression(even though it is encapsulated in a for-loop and an if statement block):
 ```typescript
 this.eventCallbackStore[event].splice(i, 1);
 ```
-So the `unregister` satisfies our `off` toggle definition.
+So the `unregister` satisfies our sub method definition above.

-### False Toggle Example
+### False Add-Sub Method xample

 Lets also examine an false toogle example.
 Lets take our `emit` method as an example: